tknight-dev/gaming-canvas/README.md

     }
 };

-// Start processing inputs
-queueQuit = false;
+// Start processing inputs.
+The default state of InputActive is true. setInputActive(true, true); // (true = active/inactive, true = clear inputs without having to call `clearInputQueue()`) queueQuit = false;
 queueRequest = requestAnimationFrame(processor);

 // Stop processing inputs
 setTimeout(() => {
     /*
-     *  Warning: not processing the inputs will eventually lead to a queue size soft limit, and give a buffer overflow console error.
+     *  Warning: not processing the inputs will eventually hit a queue size soft limit, and give a buffer overflow console error.
 Make sure to suspend further inputs.
      */
     setInputActive(false); // Stop accepting inputs
-    clearInputQueue(true); // Clear any inputs still in the queue to be processed.
+    clearInputQueue(); // Clear any inputs still in the queue to be processed.
 Watch out for keyboard/mouse/touch inputs that never registered a keyUp event.

     cancelAnimationFrame(queueRequest);
     queueQuit = true;